 Introduction to SQL Operators

-SQL Operators are defined as a symbol or special reserved keywords used to specify some action that is performed on the given expression which includes several clauses to tell the system how the operators behave.
+SQL Operators are defined as a symbol or particular reserved keywords used to specify some action performed on the given expression, including several clauses to tell the system how the operators behave.
 Operators do calculations between the data items or operand and execute the Query result.
-It provides a condition in SQL statements or also combines multiple conditions and executes them between the operands (filters the results).
-The operators which are used between the data can come with single or with binary operands.
-All the operators are specified with the conditional statements along with the WHERE clause of SQL.
+It provides a condition in SQL statements or combines multiple conditions and conducts them between the operands (filters the results).
+The operators used between the data can come with single or binary operands.
+All the operators are specified with the conditional statements and the WHERE clause of SQL.

 Types of SQL Operators

-SQL is the foundation of database management systems that deals with a variety of manipulation of data. therefore, SQL provides some SQL Operators to perform Operations and while Evaluating the Expression order of precedence is very important.
+SQL is the foundation of database management systems that deals with a variety of manipulation of data.
+Therefore, SQL provides some SQL Operators to perform Operations, and Evaluating the Expression order of precedence is very important.
 Following are the various Operators used in SQls.

 - Arithmetic Operators

 Let’s see them One by one in detail:

 In the SQL query, these operators manipulate mathematical calibrations like addition, multiplication, division, subtraction, and other modulus numeric values.